PrivateJAR/docs/docs/index.md

     <img src="./assets/transparentLogoSquare.png" alt="My Image" width="400" height="400">
 </div>

-Permio is a **Resource-Specific Role-Based Access Control (RBAC)** system designed for modern applications that require **fine-grained, high-performance, and scalable permission management**.
+Permio is a **Resource-Specific Role-Based Access Control (RBAC)** system designed for modern applications that require **fine-grained and scalable permission management**.
 With an **API-First approach**, **authentication-agnostic design**, and a built-in **UI Dashboard**, Permio empowers developers and admins to define and enforce permissions at the most granular level.

 Manage your organization visually via the dashboard at [app.perms.io](https://app.perms.io) or programmatically via the API.